 Each group needs:

-- microphone, such as the Cyber Acoustic CVL-1064 Desktop Microphone for $10 (or less) at Amazon
+- microphone, such as the Cyber Acoustic CVL-1064 Desktop Microphone at Amazon

-- 12-inch hollow Styrofoam dome/half-sphere, used as an acoustic mirror; see Figure 8; available at craft stores such as the 12-inch Smoothfoam Half Ball for $12 at Hobby Lobby; domes are reusable for future classes
+- 12-inch hollow Styrofoam dome/half-sphere, used as an acoustic mirror; see Figure 8; available at craft stores such as the 12-inch Smoothfoam Half Ball at JOANN; domes are reusable for future classes

 - 12 x 12-inch piece of cardboard, for the base of the acoustic mirror; size may vary